About us

 It’s got architectural splendour in spades, too.
 Windsor Castle, itself a hodgepodge of styles introduced over centuries, has informed the surrounding areas for all of its existence.
 Eton College, just across the river, came along in the 15th century to educate the country’s elite and spawned an entire village of handsome residential streets.
 The Palladian sprawl of the Royal Military Academy at Sandhurst, near the Hampshire border, followed three centuries later and taught Princes William and Harry.
 The Ascot Racecourse was founded in 1711, putting its quiet town of red-brick Gothic churches and modest stone cottages on the map.

+The county is awash with independent schools where aristocrats mix with children of industry.
+These are interspersed with folksy towns and villages of two-storey family homes, High Street shopping, atmospheric pubs and independent restaurants.
+But to find a quieter life and get distance from “down from Londoners”, most head westward on the M4, which bisects the county, and settle within the North Wessex Downs.
+You might have to circumvent Highclere Castle, erstwhile setting for the Downton Abbey TV series, to do so, but once you’ve cleared Highclere, as it were, the county turns up big skies, family farms, village greens with ancient stone churches and fields of bouncy alpaca.
 Out here, around 90 minutes from London by car and a bit less by high-speed train, the residential landscape is a mix of heritage housing and more contemporary 20th-century additions.
 This means you’ll likely be able to find an affordable house that doesn’t require complicated strategies to achieve planning permission when you want to alter it.
 Hungerford is popular, for its good-sized postwar houses and access to genteel country life.
 Goring, on the River Thames, offers a wider range of period properties with larger gardens, just a quick connection from Reading.
 Closer to London and just off the M4 is Wokingham, which has a fascinating Saxon history, old-fashioned High Streets, excellent state schools and a village, rather than a suburban, feel.

 Frequently Asked Questions